-- · All benefit payments under Income Protection are limited by the terms and conditions set out in Section 2.6, Section 3 and Section 9. - The benefit payable may be reduced or stopped as a result of the following: - If you are not working or earning to your full capability (refer to 'How much is payable and what are the ongoing benefit payments?' and 'When will we adjust your benefit payments?' in Section 2.6.1 for details). - If you are receiving other payments (refer to Section 2.6.5 for details). - The Totally Unable to Work Benefit or Partially Unable to Work Benefit will stop after three months if you are overseas (refer to Section 2.6.4 for details). - A claim resulting from or related to any of the following will be excluded (refer to Section 2.6.4 for details): - Intentional self-inflicted act. - Normal and uncomplicated pregnancy. - War or act of war. - Deregistration, disqualification or restriction which prevents or restricts you from performing your occupation. - Participation in a criminal act and/or for any period that you are incarcerated due to your participation in criminal act. - A claim may not be paid or paid at a reduced amount, if a special condition applies.
-If applicable, the special condition will be shown in the Policy Schedule.
+- All benefit payments under Income Protection are limited by the terms and conditions set out in Section 2.6, Section 3 and Section 9. - The benefit payable may be reduced or stopped as a result of the following: - payments?' and 'When will we adjust your benefit payments?' in Section 2.6.1 for details).
+If you are receiving other payments (refer to Section 2.6.5 for details). - The Totally Unable to Work Benefit or Partially Unable to Work Benefit will stop after three months if you are overseas (refer - to Section 2.6.4 for details). - Intentional self-inflicted act. - Normal and uncomplicated pregnancy. - War or act of war. - Deregistration, disqualification or restriction which prevents or restricts you from performing your occupation. - shown in the Policy Schedule.